Ondsel-Development/website/docs/upload-share/index.md

 - How to upload a model
 - How to share a model publicly
 - How to share a model privately
-- How to embed a model on a website